yt-project/yt/CONTRIBUTING.rst

    that occur on an object.
 See :ref:`docstrings` below for a fiducial example of a docstring.
  * Use only one top-level import per line.
-Unless there is a good reason not to, imports should happen at the top of the file, after the copyright blurb.
+Unless there is a good reason not to, imports should happen at the top of the file.
  * Never compare with ``True`` or ``False`` using ``==`` or ``!=``, always use ``is`` or ``is not``.
  * If you are comparing with a numpy boolean array, just refer to the array.